 All those customers you entered the email addresses will receive store credit worth $50.

 Logged-in users can check their store credit code/balance in the My Account > Coupons page.

 As store credit is restricted to the user’s email address, it will show up on the cart/checkout page.
 The user just has to click to apply it.

-Hence, instead of juggling around with default WooCommerce coupon settings and code, make your life easier by using this WooCommerce Store Credits extension.
+Hence, instead of juggling around with default WooCommerce coupon settings and code, make your life easier by using this WooCommerce credits plugin.

-9 best use cases of WooCommerce store credit to boost sales
+9 best WooCommerce store credit applications to boost sales

 These are some smart ways to use store credit on your WooCommerce store using Smart Coupons.

 1. Gift credits to special customers on birthdays / Christmas